NTracey/T1A1-Workbook/README.md

 #### Web browsers (requests, rendering and developer tools)

+- **Request:**

+  A web request is a communication message sent from the client, or web browser, to the server to access resources which the server will then send a response (Source Defense n.d).

+- **Rendering:**

+  Rendering is a web development process that converts website code into the interactive pages that users see when they visit a site.
+The word refers to the use of HTML, CSS, and JavaScript codes mainly.
+A rendering engine, the software that allows a web browser to render a web page, completes the process (Seobility n.d).

+- **Developer tools:**

+  Developer tools has software, platforms, and add-ons are common across browsers.
+They can help developers in producing high-quality code more quickly.
+The tools that help get rid of friction, distractions, and context switches (Elinor Swery 2021).

 ## `Q4`

 ## `Q5`

 *Compiler and Interpreter: Compiled Language vs Interpreted Programming Languages* (2018) explains that the source codes, a high level language that can be understood by humans are converted into machine language which uses binary by either interpreter and/or compilers.

+- **Interpreter:**

-- Interpreter: The source code is copied, and the machine interprets ‘one statement at a time into machine code’ (BI India Bureau 2019).
+  The source code is copied, and the machine interprets ‘one statement at a time into machine code’ (BI India Bureau 2019).
 Therefore, the execution time is slower compared to compilers.
 It will continue to translate until there is an error message making debugging easier.
 Examples of Interpreted languages are Ruby and Python.

+- **Compilers:**

-- Compilers: The program is scanned and translated at once, creating a separate file containing the machine code.
+  The program is scanned and translated at once, creating a separate file containing the machine code.
 Error message appears only after it scans the complete program causing debugging to be harder.
 Compiled programming languages are C and C++, etc. (BI India Bureau 2019).

 ## `Q6`

+**JavaScript**

+- **Advantages:**

+  JavaScript is a client-side script that runs quickly.
+It is easy to learn and understand due to its simple structure.
+It is a popular program among developers and is supported by all modern browsers.
+JavaScript can be embedded into any webpage or another programming language.
+Drag and drop functionality, and components like sliders, help to improve the site's user-interactivity.

+- **Disadvantages:**

+  People may exploit JavaScript code for malicious purposes, such as using the source code without authentication or disabling JavaScript entirely, due to a lack of client-side security.
+JavaScript is occasionally interpreted differently by different browsers.
+As a result, before publishing, the code should be checked in all main browsers (freeCodeCamp 2019).

+**Ruby**

+- **Advantages:**

+  Ruby on rails is an open-source framework that is simple to learn due to its intuitive and user-friendly syntax features.
+It is also considered a secure technology due to its built-in securities and functionalities (Jakub Jakubowicz 2020).
+Because of the DRY rule, developers write less code while using RoR, which speeds up application development process.
+RoR has many open-source libraries which are called gems that enhance or extend the existing functionalities.
+RoR is supported by an active community of web developers.

+- **Disadvantage:**

+  There are less creativity, less flexibility due to many default, and set objects.
+Incorrect decisions made early in the development process can significantly slow down your entire application, cause connectivity issues between different parts of the software, and result in unintended effects (Victor Rak 2021).
+When compared to competing frameworks like Django and Node.js, RoR has a sluggish runtime speed and performance (Full Scale 2020).

 ## `Q7`

 ## `Q8`